-The lazy, hazy days of summer are coming to a close.
-Thoughts once again turn to books, backpacks and busy lives.
+As the lazy, hazy days of summer come to a close, thoughts once again turn to books, backpacks and busy lives.

-Monarch Behavioral Health Therapists Jude Johnson, MA, LMFT, and Dr. Karen Holst, LCSW, Ed.D., both are therapists, meditation teachers and parents.
-They attest that heading back to school can bring a variety of emotions for both children and parents.
+Monarch Behavioral Health Therapist Jude Johnson, MA, LMFT, is a therapist, meditation teacher and parent.
+He attests that heading back to school can bring a variety of emotions for both children and parents.

 Establish A Schedule

-Summer’s relaxing pace may be replaced by a hectic school year schedule, but Holst suggests coming up with a before- and after-school agenda assisting both parents and children: “Parents, you are kind of going into the unknown.
-You know that your lives are going to be busier, so how do you best prepare for that?”
+Summer’s relaxing pace may be replaced by a hectic school year schedule, but Johnson proposes devising a before- and after-school agenda assisting both parents and children: “Parents, you are kind of going into the unknown.
+You know that your lives are going to be busier, so how do you best prepare for that?

-In the case of homework, determine when the most productive time will be for your child and go with that, Holst suggests, noting that this provides structure and expectations for the after school or evening hours.
-“We can’t control what the year is going to bring, but we can control what our schedule looks like,” she says.
+In the case of homework, determine when the most productive time will be for your child and go with that, Johnson advises, noting that this provides structure and expectations for the after school or evening hours: “We can’t control what the year is going to bring, but we can control what our schedule looks like.”

 Maintaining an after-school schedule is a great way to be able to keep doing those summer activities that you may have enjoyed.
-Holst encourages parents to maintain family time such as walks after dinner or whatever group activity the children have come to know as part of their regular routine.
+Johnson encourages parents to maintain family time such as walks after dinner or whatever activity the children have come to know as part of their regular routine.

 Be Creative in Asking, “How was your day?”